anamorph/licorice/README.md

   One last yet considerably important point: _licorice_ should cost as little as possible to run.
-My target is to be able to run _licorice_ for a year out of the free tier of my personal AWS account (excluding the domain name price) and to be installable in a few clicks through AWS CloudFormation.
+My target is to be able to run _licorice_ for a year out of the free tier of my personal AWS account (excluding the domain name price) and to be installable in a few clicks (with a little help from AWS CloudFormation).

 ## 2. what's it using ?
   First things first, a diagram: